-In the latest addition of our monthly applications articles, looking at the benefits and exceptional versatility of our fiber lasers, this month we focus on the application of Laser cutting.
+In the latest edition of our monthly applications articles, looking at the benefits and exceptional versatility of our fiber lasers, this month we focus on the application of Laser cutting.

 Cutting various metals with a fiber laser is one of the most common uses for our products, especially across our redPOWER CW fiber laser platform.
-Laser cutting is used across the globe in hundreds of markets including the Aerospace and Automotive industries to the Medical sector and even in the manufacture of Electronic components.
+This process is used across the globe in hundreds of markets including the Aerospace and Automotive industries to the Medical sector and even in the manufacture of Electronic components.

-This article will give you a greater understanding of cutting with a fiber laser as well as the advantages and benefits that our products can provide to industrial applications.
+This article will give you a greater understanding of cutting with lasers as well as the advantages and benefits that our products can provide to industrial applications.

 You can learn more about our market leading Pulsed and CW fiber lasers by clicking here!